ab12gu/technical-notes/docs/misc/animals/dog-sitting.md

     - my pelvis bones are actually get sore from walking/running with kiran and the hip strap, so just a heads up
         - might be good for bone growth? prevention of osteoperosis?
 - She rarely has ever pooped or peed in the house, so really no worries there
-- Be careful with other dogs/dogparkrs
-    - She gets along with about 3/4ths of dogs
-    - I am really good at being aware but just keep an eye out
-    - She makes a growl with her nose so you know immediately if she doesn't like a dog
-    - if that happens i try to keep those dogs away from each other
-- She is picky about which dogs she likes
-    - female dogs her size she generally doesn't like
-    - loves smaller dogs, such as corgies
-- She pushes dogs that don't move/play with her
-    - not a sign of aggression, a sign of why are you so lazy?
-    - a lot of bigger dogs don't play because they are slow and lazy so she pushes them
 - Chatgpt says huskies run away
     - FALSE
     - KIRAN WILL NEVER RUN AWAY!